SkynetLabs/deploy-to-skynet-action/README.md

 Default value: `https://siasky.net`

 You can override default skynet portal url with any compatible community portal or self hosted one.

+### `skynet-jwt`

+**USE GITHUB SECRET - DO NOT COMMIT THIS IN PLAIN TEXT**

+Portal account JWT used for associating uploads with a specific account.
+Also used to allow uploads larger than 1GB.

 ## Outputs